 Find a Therapist – Psychology Today can help you find a therapist near you.
 Search listings in the US, Canada, UK, and Australia.

 Watershed DNA – a service offering 1-on-1 consults for individuals dealing with difficult emotions following unexpected DNA results.

 National Suicide Prevention Lifeline – US-based service offers free live support 24 hours per day, 356 days per year.
 You can call or chat online.
 Visit the website for more information.
 For a list of international suicide hotlines outside of the US, click here.

 Crisis Text Line – a text-based crisis service offering free 24/7 support in the US.
 Text 741741 from anywhere in the USA to text with a trained Crisis Counselor.
 Visit the website for more information.
 For a list of international suicide hotlines outside of the US click here.

 Complex Post-Traumatic Stress Disorder – information about C-PTSD

 Looking for articles, arts, books, podcasts, documentaries & other adoptee-related content?
-We suggest visiting this extensive list of adoptee resources from AdopteesOn.
+I suggest visiting this extensive list of adoptee resources from AdopteesOn.